Titles tagged with ‘music’

 Composer George Dreyfus marks this portrait with his own whimsical style, showing how lively biography can be when the subject is prepared to satirise himself.

-George Wallace: Australia’s Premier Comedian other historical footage – 1931
+George Wallace: Australia’s Premier Comedian historical – 1931

 This screen test by seasoned vaudeville comic George Wallace led to roles in several feature films.